 The USS Hammerberg (DE-1015) was a Dealey-class destroyer escort.
-The name of the ship honors Francis P. Hammerberg, who was a Navy diver that saved the lives of two other divers from a wreck that occurred in Pearl Harbor.
+The name of the ship honors Francis P. Hammerberg, who was a Navy diver who saved the lives of two other divers from a wreck that occurred in Pearl Harbor.
 The main purpose of a ship like the Hammerberg and others of this type was to escort other warships.
-The vessel was notably involved in the operations related to the Cuban Missiles Crisis.
+The vessel was notably involved in operations related to the Cuban Missile Crisis.
 For its active service in the United States Navy, the ship was awarded the Navy Expeditionary Medal and also the National Defense Service Medal.

 Technical Features of the USS Hammerberg (DE-1015)

 Commissioning date: 2 March 1955